particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 # {{title}}

-Everything up to this point in the product creator guide has asked you to think about how you will scale your Internet of Things product from a single prototype to hundreds, thousands, or even millions of units.

-It's an exciting time: your idea is now coming to life at scale!
+So you're building a product!
+It's an exciting time: your idea is now coming to life at scale.
 However, you may quickly realize that managing a "fleet" of devices brings a new set of challenges to the table requiring specialized tooling to help you provide the best possible experience for end-users of your product.

 Fear not!
-By setting up a dashboard for your organization, you will be equipped with everything you need to effectively oversee your fleet of devices and corresponding customers that makeup your IoT product.
+By setting up a dashboard for your organization, you will be equipped with everything you need to effectively oversee your fleet of devices that makeup your IoT product.

 <div class="dashboard-teaser">
   ![Particle Dashboard](/assets/images/dashboard-teaser.png)